OleVik/grav-plugin-imgsrcset/README.md

     /your/site/grav/user/plugins/imgsrcset

 The plugin is enabled by default, and can be disabled by copying `user/plugins/imgsrcset/imgsrcset.yaml` into `user/config/plugins/imgsrcset.yaml` and setting `enabled: false`.
-For a simple Twig-integration see [this gist](https://gist.github.com/OleVik/a7604215f127763b71bd8b8788d45cfd), and for an example of generating responsive images with Gulp see [this gist](https://gist.github.com/OleVik/f2c8b51a7153743b13607072c27cf8d2).
+For a simple Twig-integration see [this gist](https://gist.github.com/OleVik/a7604215f127763b71bd8b8788d45cfd).

 **Note**: The plugin needs Twig to be processed first, so be sure to set `twig_first` to `true` in `system.yaml`, like this: